gshen7/macOSNotes/README.md

-# Documenting various things for building macOS apps using Swift
+# Documenting various things for building macOS apps
 * short quick form documentation in a way that makes sense to me - trying to be as heavy with code samples as _reasonable_ for me
 * feel free to contribute in a way that is _reasonable_ to you

+# Swift
 ## Accessibility API
 * some [official documentation](https://developer.apple.com/documentation/applicationservices) exists but I've had difficulty finding more, so most of how I learned was through searches on GitHub of the things listed in the official documentation
+* note that this API exists in objective c as well but the notes below provide syntax in swift

 ### Accessibility Inspector Tool
 * hierarchy of UI elements can be explored using the [accessibility inspector tool in xcode](https://developer.apple.com/library/archive/documentation/Accessibility/Conceptual/AccessibilityMacOSX/OSXAXTestingApps.html)